killercd/PyScanner/README.md

 # PyScanner
-PyScanner is a Python library for security reconnaissance
+PyScanner is a python library for security reconnaissance